 Now we are done creating our layout.
-Click on “File” and select “Save” choose a path and give a name to the file and click “OK“.
+Click on “File” and select “Save.”
+Choose a path and give a name to the file, then click

-Now close the “Manual Layout creator” window and go back to the LED Edit main window.
-Click on “Project Config” and choose “Import (.cxb)” Browse and choose the file we just created and click “OK“.
-If you get a message like “Import _ LED lights, Importing Failed 0 lights“. you have successfully created and imported your layout.
-But if the failed lights are greater than 0 you have bad connections.
+Now close the “Manual Layout Creator” window and go back to the LED Edit main window.
+Click on “Project Config” and choose “Import (.cxb).”
+Browse to and choose the file we just created and click “OK.”
+If you see a message like “Import _ LED lights, Importing Failed 0 lights,” you’ve created and imported your layout successfully.
+But if the failed lights are greater than 0, you have bad connections.

 Fixing the bad connections

-The failed connection locations can be easily located by the white LED which means there is an error in the connection in that location.
-To fix this go back to “Manual layout Creator” by clicking on “Project Config” in the top menu bar and selecting “Start Manual Layout“.
-In the Manual layout creator window click on “File” and choose “Open” browse and select the file we created and click on “OK“.
+The failed connection locations can be easily located by the white LED, which means there is an error in the connection at that location.
+To fix this, go back to “Manual Layout Creator” by clicking on “Project Config” in the top menu bar and selecting “Start Manual Layout.”
+In the Manual Layout Creator window, click on “File” and choose “Open.”
+Browse and select the file we created and click on “OK.”

 This will bring up our layout.
 Zoom in to the locations where connections failed and reconnect them using the “Line tool” (it will be easy if you delete the connection in that area using the “Quick remove connection” tool as in step 13.1, and reconnect them using the “Line” tool).
 After remaking the connections, save the file again this time.
 Click on “File” and choose “Save” to save the same file.
 Follow step 17 again.